Definition

 Conclusion

 Record familiar vs stranger, your role, emotion on waking.
-Lost Child dreams ask what lost changed about child before stillness, flight, or repair—and what one waking step fits that symbol.
+Lost Child asks what lost changed about child before stillness, flight, or repair—and what one waking step fits that symbol.

 Share Your Dream Experience